BerkeleyLearnVerify/Scenic/docs/glossary.rst

 		A Scenic library defining classes, regions, :term:`actions`, helper functions, etc. for use by scenarios targeting a particular simulator or application domain.
 		For example, the world model for the :ref:`driving_domain`, `scenic.domains.driving.model`, defines classes for vehicles, actions for steering, and regions for different parts of the road network.
 		In the line ``Car in intersection``, only the ``in`` specifier is built into Scenic: the class :obj:`~scenic.domains.driving.model.Car` and the region :obj:`~scenic.domains.driving.model.intersection` are defined by the world model.
-		A world model can be used through the :sampref:`model <model {name}>` statement, or simply by importing it like any other Scenic module.
+		A world model can be used through the :sampref:`model` statement, or simply by importing it like any other Scenic module.

 		.. seealso:: :ref:`defining_world_model` gives further examples and details on how to write a world model.